RohitChandupatla/java-word-count-beam/README.md

 ### Use the following command to generate a Maven project that contains Beam’s WordCount examples and builds against the most recent Beam release:
+### All of these commands should be run in Powershell.

 ```
 mvn archetype:generate `